gitter-badger/pelias/README.md

 For development it's fastest and easiest to just use the data from your local region.

-Eg. Do just load data specific to `New Zealand` you can run:
+Eg. To just load data specific to `New Zealand` you can run:

 ```bash
 peter@manta:/var/www/pelias$ ./geonames/bin/pelias-geonames -i nz